tsids/picoCTF-Writeups/Cryptography/New Caesar/New Caesar.md

 	enc += shift(c, key[i % len(key)])
 print(enc)
 ```

+## Hints

+1. How does the cipher work if the alphabet isn't 26 letters?
+2. Even though the letters are split up, the same paradigms still apply

+## Solution

+The solution script is in [decode.py](./decode.py).

 Looking at the code, we can see that the `key` has to be a letter in `ALPHABET` (letters a through p) and the length of key is 1.